return42/sphkerneldoc/linux_src_doc/drivers/base/regmap/regmap_c.rst

 Description
 -----------

+Perform a read/modify/write cycle on the register field with change, async, force option.

 A value of zero will be returned on success, a negative errno will be returned in error cases.